 The loan modification began with a three-month trial period.
 After I successfully made the first three payments on time, the modification became permanent.
 While that was great news, the delinquent payments remained a blemish on my credit report.
 However, time does heal all.
 As I continue to make on-time payments toward my mortgage, the delinquencies will eventually fall off.
 Lesson learned.
 The next time I follow a dream, I’ll do it a lot more carefully.

 Now that I put all my skeletons on the table, what is your biggest financial mistake?
-Use the form below to tell us about your biggest financial mistake, what you learned from it and how you overcame it and receive a BankMobile Swag Pack.
-Complete all four challenges throughout the month and you could win you a one-on-one financial counseling session with me!
-No purchase necessary.
-See official rules for details.
+Use the comments below to tell us about your biggest financial mistake, what you learned from it and how you overcame it.

 The views and opinions expressed by the author are not necessarily those of BankMobile.
 The blogs are intended as general financial knowledge that may or may not be applicable to your individual needs.
 Always contact your accountant for tax advice.